nebari-dev/nebari-docs/docs/docs/tutorials/argo-workflows-walkthrough.md

 our Nebari file system and conda environments from within the Argo pod ([more information](/how-tos/using-argo.md#access-your-nebari-environments-and-file-system-while-on-an-argo-pod-beta)).

-The workflow labels must be hexidecimal ASCII while the usernames have no such constraint so we have a helper function `sanitize_labels` to ensure that our label is valid for Argo.
+The workflow labels must be hexadecimal ASCII while the usernames have no such constraint so we have a helper function `sanitize_labels` to ensure that our label is valid for Argo.